mesosphere/dcos-docs-site/pages/1.13/administering-clusters/repo/index.md

 dcos package repo add your-repo https://universe.yourcompany.com/repo
 ```

-For complete instructions on how to build and run your own Universe repo see the [Universe Server Documentation](https://github.com/mesosphere/universe#universe-server)
+For complete instructions on how to build and run your own Catalog repo see the [Catalog Server Documentation](https://github.com/mesosphere/universe#universe-server)

 ## <a name="removing"></a>Removing a repository